danglam88/buy-01/README.md

    + Response: orderId as a string

+- POST `/order/redo/{id}` - Redo a confirmed order by adding all its confirmed order items to the current cart of the logged-in client (accessible by a client only)

+   + Response: itemIds as a list of strings

 - PUT `/order/{id}` - Cancel an order or confirm an order (with at lease one order item confirmed) as a logged-in client who owns that order (accessible by a client only)

    + Request: